NPC T Type Vienna rectifier

 Introduction

 There is an increasing demand from the aeronautics industry for highly efficient, compact, and reliable three-phase rectifiers.
-The conventional rectifiers employed in today's aircrafts rely on passive solutions which are extremely robust, but are also heavy and bulky.
+Conventional rectifiers employed in today's aircraft rely on passive solutions which are extremely robust, but are also heavy and bulky.
 The active rectifiers employ semiconductors that switch at high frequencies in order to provide control to the rectifier variables, reduce the size of magnetic components, and increase efficiency.
 The most popular among them is the bidirectional three-phase boost rectifier.
 The main drawback of this rectifier is poor tolerance to shoot-through of the rectifier bridge leg, which would cause the DC bus to short circuit and a complete failure of the system.
 The Vienna rectifier is immune to shoot-through of the one switch in the leg due to the inclusion of protective diodes.
-In this application, a three-phase Vienna rectifier is implemented using three NPC T type leg components from the Converters Library.
+In this application, a three-phase Vienna rectifier is implemented using three NPC T Type Leg components from the Converters Library.
 The application demonstrates the high reliability of the Vienna rectifier in two main aspects:

-- it is immune to a short-circuit on the output voltage in case of control errors (switch faults)
+- it is immune to short-circuit on the output voltage in case of control errors (switch faults)

 Model description

 The Vienna rectifier topology is shown in Figure 1.
-For example, if the switch Qa is off and the phase current iA is positive, the phase leg A is clamped to the positive DC link, and therefore, Voltage from phase A to neutral (VAN) is equal to Vdc/2.
+With this topology, if the switch Qa is off and the phase current iA is positive, the phase leg A is clamped to the positive DC link, and therefore, Voltage from phase A to neutral (VAN) is equal to Vdc/2.
 Similarly, if Qa is off and iA is negative, then VAN will be −Vdc/2.
 If the Qa is on, phase leg A will be clamped to the DC link neutral point and the VAN will be zero, regardless of iA polarity.
-The same operation principle applies to both phase B and phase C. This topology is implemented using the NPC T-type inverter legs shown in the Figure 2.
+The same operating principle applies to both phase B and phase C. This topology is implemented using the NPC T-type inverter legs shown in Figure 2.
 There are two pairs of complementary switches.
 Switches S2 and S3 perform the equivalent function of the Q switch, while switches S1 and S4 improve the shape of input currents.

 The control part, shown in Figure 4, consists of voltage (top center) and current regulation loops (center).
 DC link balancing is also demonstrated (top right).